 At Capital Group, we recognize the need — and value — of integrating material ESG insights into our investment process.
 This objective is consistent with our longstanding mission to improve people's lives through successful investing.

 Our long-term approach, which is a core part of The Capital System™, fits naturally with the time horizons associated with ESG risks and opportunities.
-The average holding period for Capital Group's equity-focused mutual funds in the U.S. is over four years — nearly 130% longer than our peers.* Our deep research, regular dialogue with companies and diversity of thought tend to lead us toward companies focused on creating long-term value.
+Our equity funds' average holding period is over four years — nearly 130% longer than our peers.* Our deep research, regular dialogue with companies and diversity of thought tend to lead us toward companies focused on creating long-term value.
 We understand that the enduring profitability and growth of a company are directly tied to its relationships with customers, employees, suppliers, regulators and the environment in which it operates.

 Given our long-term approach, many elements of ESG are a natural fit with our investment process and are a focus for our analysts and portfolio managers.
 We have intensified investment in our firm-wide approach to ESG integration, making the process transparent and evolutionary, building in the potential to further adapt it over time as the external stakeholder landscape shifts.